-All of our volunteers want to be part of something that provides a valuable community service.
-Below are some examples of the services we provide which require volunteers.
+All of our volunteers want to be part of something that provides a valuable community service - and they make such a difference with their time and dedication.

 Community Activity Volunteers

-In our aim to combat loneliness and isolation, we host a number of Lunch Clubs, Community Singing, Men in Sheds, Craft and Chat and Town & Country Walking groups.
+In our aim to combat loneliness and isolation, we host a number of community activities including Lunch Clubs, Community Singing, Men in Sheds, Knit and Natter, and Community Day Clubs.
 We need volunteers to help with all of these.

 There are groups running across the North Cotswolds and we’d like to set up more in other villages too.
 If you:

 - could help to run a friendly local Lunch Club